 The UUA (Unitarian Universalist Association) set out a few years ago to develop new curricula for children and youth that would integrate current understandings of learning processes as well as contemporary ideas about UUism.
 Tapestry of Faith is a series of programs and resources for all ages that nurture Unitarian Universalist identity, spiritual growth, a transforming faith, and vital communities of justice and love.
 There are several newly developed curricula for each age group, and they are available on-line for free!
 Take a look at these wonderful resources here.

-There are lots of great resources out there on community-building, and creating strong classroom communities is a priority here at FUS.
-Most of your binders contains activity ideas near the front, before the actual curriculum begins.
-There are also many wonderful resources on-line.
+There are lots of great resources out there on community building, and creating strong classroom communities is a priority here at FUS.
+There are many wonderful resources online.
 Here are a few:

 For some very rudimentary information on UU faith development, click here.
 For more in-depth and generalized description of faith development, James Fowler is often the expert cited.
 You can read about his theories at http://faculty.plts.edu/gpence/html/fowler.htm or at http://www.usefulcharts.com/psychology/james-fowler-stages-of-faith.html.